HoseinAzad/Saliency-prediction-pytorch/README.md

 # Model
 Two convnets are presented in the paper, a shallow network and a deep one.
-But here I implemented the deep convnet with pytorch and for faster training, I reduced convolution layers channels to half. you can see the main network architecture in the below figure
+But here, I implemented the deep convnet with pytorch, and for faster training, I reduced convolution layers channels to half. you can see the main network architecture in the below figure

  <img src="https://raw.githubusercontent.com/imatge-upc/saliency-2016-cvpr/master/figs/deep.png" width="500" height="400" class="centerImage">

 # Results
 ![](https://github.com/hoseinAzdmlki/saliency-pytorch/blob/master/results/im1.png)
-Note that as I said before, for faster training convolution layers channels have been reduced to half.
-Thus you can reincrease them and generate more precise saliency maps also spending more time to tune model hyperparameters could be effective
+Note that, as I said before, convolution layers channels have been reduced to half for faster training.
+Thus you can reincrease them and generate more precise saliency maps.
+Also, spending more time tuning model hyperparameters could be effective.

 # Dataset